SoftwareAG/cumulocity-lora/readme.md

 The data model is composed of the following managed objects:

-- 1 agent per kind of connector that centralizes all operations handling
+- 1 agent per microservice that centralizes all operations handling
-    - this will change with one agent per connector
 - 1 managed object per connector which stores operations/commands mapping and connection parameters as tenant options (can be encrypted)